phalcon/documentation/docs/autoload.md

 |---------------------------------------------------------|------------------------------|---------------------------------------------------------------------|
 | `Phalcon\Autoload\Exceptions\LoaderDirectoriesNotArray` | `Phalcon\Autoload\Exception` | A namespace or directory registration is passed a non-array value.  |
 | `Phalcon\Autoload\Exceptions\LoaderMethodNotCallable`   | `Phalcon\Autoload\Exception` | The autoload callback registered with `register()` is not callable. |

+As of 5.15, when `LoaderDirectoriesNotArray` is raised from a namespace registration, the message names the namespace whose directory value was invalid.

 [spl-autoload-register]: https://www.php.net/manual/en/function.spl-autoload-register.php